-progress in implementing in the district's schools the conditions for school effectiveness described in 603 CMR 2.03(4)(b).
+progress in implementing in the district's schools the standards and indicators published pursuant to 603 CMR 2.03(6)(a) and (b).

-(b) The commissioner, in defining the required progress for the district, shall customize it to the particular reasons the district was placed in Level 5, defining it as any or all of the progress in 603 CMR 2.06(12)(a)1 through 3, or any other progress the commissioner determines appropriate.
+(b) The commissioner, in defining the required progress for the district, shall customize it to the particular reasons the district was designated as chronically underperforming, defining it as any or all of the progress in 603 CMR 2.06(12)(a)1 through 3, or any other progress the commissioner determines appropriate.

-(c) The commissioner shall terminate the receivership and remove the district from Level 5 when, at any time, the commissioner determines, based on evidence that may include a report from the district's receiver or a follow-up review, that
+(c) The commissioner shall terminate the receivership and remove the district from chronically underperforming status when, at any time, the commissioner determines, based on evidence that may include a report from the district's receiver or a follow-up review, that

-the district has achieved the academic and other progress defined by the commissioner under 603 CMR 2.06(12)(a) and (b) as necessary to allow it to be removed from Level 5; and
+the district has achieved the academic and other progress defined by the commissioner under 603 CMR 2.06(12)(a) and (b) as necessary to allow it to be removed from chronically underperforming status; and

-the district has the capacity to continue making progress without the accountability and assistance provided by Level 5.
+the district has the capacity to continue making progress without the accountability and assistance provided by designation as a chronically underperforming district.

-(d) At the expiration of the turnaround plan, in reevaluating the district's Level 5 status pursuant to M.G.L. c.
+(d) At the expiration of the turnaround plan, in reevaluating the district's chronically underperforming status pursuant to M.G.L. c.
 69, § 1K(i), the commissioner shall consider whether the conditions described in 603 CMR 2.06(12)(c)1 and 2 exist.
-If the commissioner determines that both of these conditions exist, he or she shall terminate the receivership and remove the district from Level 5.
+If the commissioner determines that both of these conditions exist, he or she shall terminate the receivership and remove the district from chronically underperforming status.

-(e) Following his review, the Commissioner will make a determination as to whether the district has improved sufficiently to be removed from Level 5, or remains in Level 5.
-The Commissioner will make the determination in a reasonable period of time, and in any event within 2 months following the release of MCAS test results.
-The Commissioner may extend this period of time for good cause.
+(e) Following his review, the commissioner will make a determination as to whether the district has improved sufficiently to be removed from chronically underperforming status, or maintains its designation as chronically underperforming.
+The commissioner will make the determination in a reasonable period of time, and in any event within 2 months following the release of MCAS test results.
+The commissioner may extend this period of time for good cause.

-(13) Effect of removal of district from Level 5; transitional period
+(13) Effect of removal of chronically underperforming district designation; transitional period

-(a) Upon the commissioner's removal of a district from Level 5, the provisions of M.G.L. c.
+(a) Upon the commissioner's removal of a district from chronically underperforming status, the provisions of M.G.L. c.
 69, § 1K, for districts designated as chronically underperforming shall no longer apply to it and the employment of the receiver shall end.

 (b) The district may continue to use the turnaround plan in order to continue to improve students' academic performance, renewing or revising it as appropriate, provided that any feature of the turnaround plan that was adopted pursuant to M.G.L. c.
-69, § 1K(d), in contravention of any general or special law to the contrary shall be discontinued unless the commissioner determined, before removing the district from Level 5, that such feature of the turnaround plan would contribute to the continued improvement of the district and should continue for a transitional period after the removal.
+69, § 1K(d), in contravention of any general or special law to the contrary shall be discontinued unless the commissioner determined, before removing the district from chronically underperforming status, that such feature of the turnaround plan would contribute to the continued improvement of the district and should continue for a transitional period after the removal.
 The commissioner may allow more than one such feature of the turnaround plan to continue.

 (c) Upon making a determination pursuant to 603 CMR 2.06(13)(b) that such feature or features of the turnaround plan should continue, the commissioner shall define the progress that the district must make for each continuing feature of the plan to be discontinued.

-(d) On determination by the commissioner at any time, based on evidence that may include evidence from a district review or a follow-up review, that the district has made the progress defined under 603 CMR 2.06(13)(c) as necessary to allow a continuing feature of the turnaround plan to be discontinued:
+(d) On determination by the commissioner at any time, based on evidence that may include evidence from a district review, a report from the district’s receiver, or a follow-up review, that the district has made the progress defined under 603 CMR 2.06(13)(c) as necessary to allow a continuing feature of the turnaround plan to be discontinued:

 such feature shall be discontinued; and